 For some time, we have known that the 2024-2025 budget would need to accommodate staffing the soon-to-open Rocktown High School.
-That effort and other needs within Harrisonburg City Public Schools resulted in an additional budget transfer to the school system of \$5 million, equating to the 5-cent tax increase in this year's budget.
-Of the \$5 million increase, \$4.2 million is specifically for Rocktown High.
+That effort, in addition to other needs within Harrisonburg City Public Schools, resulted in the school system's ask for an additional budget transfer of \$6.6 million, equating to the 8-cent tax increase you will see in this year's budget proposal.
+Of the \$6.6 million increase, \$4.2 million is requested specifically for Rocktown High.

-With the weight of this increase in mind, City budget planners sought to make sound financial decisions that would not add to that 5-cent increase while still working to accommodate our goals for the upcoming fiscal year: enhancing City services in line with our Harrisonburg 2043 Vision, providing a salary increase to employees, and bolstering benefits to City employees following this year's internal Benefits Study.
+With the weight of this proposed increase in mind, City budget planners sought to make sound financial decisions that would not add to that 8-cent request while still working to accommodate our goals for the upcoming fiscal year: enhancing City services in line with our Harrisonburg 2043 Vision, providing a salary increase to employees, and bolstering benefits to City employees following this year's internal Benefits Study.

 We have worked to be judicious with our recommendations on new City staffing, and have identified some staffing requests as future year budget considerations.
-Despite that, this budget still includes the addition of 29 new full-time positions - with more than half of those representing needs related to the new Harrisonburg Fire Department Station 5 that will serve the northern end of our community.
+Despite that, this budget still proposes the addition of 29 new full-time positions - with more than half of those representing needs related to the new Harrisonburg Fire Department Station 5 that will serve the northern end of our community.

-Additionally, this budget will bring to a close many of the City projects started through American Rescue Plan Act funds.
-A contingency will help bring those efforts to fruition in 2024-25.
+Additionally, this budget seeks to bring to a close many of the City projects started through American Rescue Plan Act funds.
+A contingency is proposed to help bring those efforts to fruition in 2024-25.

-\$5 Million Increased transfer to HCPS
+\$6.6 Million Increased transfer to HCPS

-The majority of this increase for Harrisonburg City Public Schools will go toward filling positions at Rocktown High School before it opens next year.
+The majority of this increase proposed by Harrisonburg City Public Schools will go toward filling positions at Rocktown High School before it opens next year.